grimdoomer/TonyHawksProStrcpy/Xbox/README.md

 - Green: file transfer completed.

 # Compiling
-To compile the exploit files you'll need XePatcher 2.9 or newer, to compile the host xbe pathes for the system link exploit you'll also need [XboxImageXploder](https://github.com/grimdoomer/XboxImageXploder).
+To compile the exploit files you'll need XePatcher 2.9 or newer, to compile the host xbe patches for the system link exploit you'll also need [XboxImageXploder](https://github.com/grimdoomer/XboxImageXploder).

 ## Save Game Exploits
-The game save expoits can be compiled and applied to the save files using the following XePatcher command:
+The game save exploits can be compiled and applied to the save files using the following XePatcher command:
 ```
 XePatcher.exe -p <patch file> -proc x86 -bin <save game file>